Aniyvwiya

 Treaty 1

-Two Row Wampum Belt Treaty
+Two Row Wampum Belt of 1613

 Our first treaty is the Guswenta Treaty or Two Row Wampum Belt Treaty of 1613.
 The Aniyvwiya base our philosophy of co-existing with other sovereign nations from the Two Row Wampum Belt Treaty between the Iroquois (Haudenosaunee) and the Dutch.
 It also memorializes the Dutch recognizing the sovereignty of the Haudenosaunee of which the Aniyvwiya are related.